-Item 3 Legal Proceedings
+Legal Proceedings

 In the ordinary course of business, the Company is a party to various legal actions that it believes are routine and incidental to the operation of its business.
-In the opinion of the Company's management, the outcome and potential liability of these aforementioned legal actions are not likely to have a materially adverse effect on the Company's business, financial condition and results of operations.
+In the opinion of the Company's management, the outcome and potential liability of these aforementioned legal actions are not likely to have a materially adverse effect on the Company's business, financial condition and results of operations

-Item 4 Submission of Matters to a Vote of Security Holders
+Submission of Matters to a Vote of Security Holders

-There were no matters submitted during the fourth quarter of 2019 to a vote of security holders, through the solicitation of proxies or otherwise.
+There were no matters submitted to a vote of security holders, through the solicitation of proxies or otherwise ,during the period reckoned from the last annual stockholders' meeting.